 Fleming is a tiny town located in the state of Georgia.
 With a population of 0 people and just one neighborhood, Fleming is the 500th largest community in Georgia.

-Fleming is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fleming is generally considered to be a blue-collar town.
+0.00% of the Fleming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fleming is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fleming who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Fleming’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fleming’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fleming has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fleming a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.